linkedlibrary/project-mgmt/README.md

 # Welcome to the GitHub Project Management repository
-:tada:
+:smiling_imp:

-This repository was created as a resource for folks learning how to use GitHub as a collaborative project management tool. :octocat:
+This repository was *shamelessly stolen* from the original created as a resource for folks learning how to use GitHub as a collaborative project management tool. :octocat:

 Here are a few resources to help you right off the bat:
 * Glossary: https://github.com/joeyklee/friendly-github-intro/blob/master/glossary.md